svc333/overview/glossary/glossary.md

 {: #x2026915}

 A hierarchical structure of accounts with centralized account and billing management in a cloud environment.
 See also [billing unit](/docs/overview?topic=overview-glossary#x9308099).

+### entity
+{: #x2026945}

+- A set of details that are held about a real-world object such as a person, location, or bank account.
+An entity is a kind of item.
+- A mention that is annotated by an entity type.
+- A person, object, or concept about which information is stored.

+### entity type
+{: #x2760649}

+The type of entity that a mention represents without consideration for context.
+For example, the mention IBM might be annotated by the entity type ORGANIZATION.
+In an entity-relationship model, an entity type is the thing that is being modeled or the thing that a mention refers to, such as the name of a person or place.
+Different entity types have different sets of attributes such as "surname" or "home town", and are connected through relationships like "lives in".
+An entity type exists independently and can be uniquely identified.

 ### experimental offering
 {: #x9774278}